mytracontrol/mdf.js/packages/api/tasks/README.md

 The `Scheduler` class allows to schedule the execution of tasks based on **resources** and a **polling times**, this means periodically, controlling the execution of the tasks by the use of a `Limiter` instance per **resource**, piped with a `Limiter` for the `Scheduler` instance.

+The `Scheduler` creates two types of cycles, a **fast cycle** and a **slow cycle**, per polling group and resource.
+The fast cycle is executed every time the polling group is reached, and the slow cycle is executed after `slowCycleRatio` fast cycles.
+The `Scheduler` class allows to control the execution of the tasks, and provides a set of metrics to monitor the execution of the tasks.

 #### **Create a new scheduler (`SchedulerOptions`)**

 In order to create a new `Scheduler` instance, the constructor accepts the next parameters: